Cannibal Ferox: Critical reception

+The film had mixed reception on its airplay.
 On Rotten Tomatoes, the film has a 40% approval rating, based on five reviews.
-AllMovie called the film "revolting," but "nauseatingly effective," though noting that it is "primarily a showcase for the gory special-effects artistry of Gianetto de Rossi".
+AllMovie called the film "revolting," but "nauseatingly effective," though noting that it is "primarily a showcase for the gory special-effects artistry of Giannetto De Rossi."
 Some critics criticized the film for its depictions of animal abuse, the poor acting and lines, and sexism.